mkaszubowski/mkaszubowski.github.io/_posts/2020-08-13-good-boundaries-in-modular-software-design.md

 date:   2020-08-13 08:30:00 +0100
 tags:  development modular-design
 skip_related: true
+description: Is the boundary for your module right?
+Here are some things to look at to assess your designs.
+excerpt: Is the boundary for your module right?
+Is the module coherent and loosely coupled with the rest of the system?
+Will it be easy to change?
+Here are some things to look at to assess your design.
 ---

 Is the boundary for your module* right?
 Is the module coherent and loosely